You’re sitting down at that new restaurant everyone’s been raving about. The server at last brings out the plate… and you finally get it.

 Of course, you have to balance practical and artistic considerations – food should never be difficult to eat nor excessively messy because of the vessel it’s served on or in.

 Beyond plates and bowls, the arrangement of foods is key.
 There should be a star item, one that takes top billing and is also likely the largest portion on the plate.
-KitchenAid pointed out that this approach avoids visual competition and instead allows the sides to support the main dish, be it a protein or something else entirely.
+This approach avoids visual competition and instead allows the sides to support the main dish.

 It’s also important to think in three dimensions, as the height of food on a plate can also entice diners.
 Stacking items for a layered look can be visually appealing and make the meal appear more substantial than it would scattered across the plate.